rohantarai/soacial/README.md

 # soacial
-a social network for the students of SOA University :)
+a social community for the students of SOA Deemed to be University :)